30x/Dev_Setup/README.md

 └── user-data
 ```

+>**Please note that cluster setup can take some time and things may run slowly for the first 10 minutes or so.**

 ##**Kubectl:**

 ```kubectl``` is the primary command you will use to interact with your Kubernetes cluster.
 You should ensure that this is command is in your path.
 To do this run the following commands: